 In July, Gainesville is generally around the same temperature as Atlanta.
-Temperatures in Gainesville average around 81°F (27°C), and Atlanta stays around 82°F (28°C).
+Daily temperatures in Gainesville average around 81°F (27°C), and Atlanta fluctuates around 82°F (28°C).

 It's quite rainy in Atlanta.
 Gainesville receives a lot of rain in the summer.
 Gainesville usually gets more rain in July than Atlanta.
 Gainesville gets 6.8 inches (174 mm) of rain, while Atlanta receives 5.2 inches (133 mm) of rain this time of the year.

 Gainesville is a little warmer than Atlanta in the autumn.
-The temperature in Gainesville is usually 71°F (22°C) in October, and Atlanta stays around 66°F (19°C).
+The daily temperature in Gainesville averages around 71°F (22°C) in October, and Atlanta fluctuates around 66°F (19°C).

 In the winter, Gainesville is much warmer than Atlanta.
-Typically, the winter temperatures in Gainesville in January are around 54°F (12°C), and Atlanta is about 45°F (7°C).
+Typically, the winter temperatures in Gainesville in January average around 54°F (12°C), and Atlanta averages at about 45°F (7°C).

 Atlanta gets a good bit of rain this time of year.
 Gainesville usually gets less rain in January than Atlanta.
 Gainesville gets 2.9 inches (75 mm) of rain, while Atlanta receives 4.7 inches (120 mm) of rain this time of the year.

 The spring attracts plenty of travelers to both Gainesville and Atlanta.
 Furthermore, most visitors come to Atlanta for the activities around the city during these months.

 In April, Gainesville is generally around the same temperature as Atlanta.
 Daily temperatures in Gainesville average around 69°F (20°C), and Atlanta fluctuates around 65°F (18°C).